VineDuck/Quacker/README.md

 **${\textsf{\color{green}Current version 1.05}}$ Updated 20/06/24 16:20**

+➕ Attempt to skip browser caching using a timestamp in URL.

 ➕ Added notifications to RFY and AFA.
 Can be toggled to also work on AI.

 ➕ Changed refresh timing to use milliseconds instead of seconds.
 A little more randomness should help prevent being detected as a bot.